July 17, 2024

 #4.6 Test the Custom Event

-• Test Events section in Facebook Events Manager is showing the event that you’ve just sent
+- Test Events section in Facebook Events Manager shows the event that you’ve just sent

 #5.
 Where can I see/use conversions in Facebook’s Interface?